 The lifespan of any machine or piece of technology is directly controlled by various factors.
 The quality of the technology, the duration of usage, maintenance etc.

-With that being said, there have been great developments in sound technology, the typical lifespan of a Yamaha receiver is about five years.
+With that being said, there have been great developments in sound technology, and the typical lifespan of a Yamaha receiver is about five years.

 A good example of a durable Yamaha AV receiver is the Yamaha TSR 700.